 If you’re curious about the state’s most-boasted-about dish, the Kayah sausage, you can visit the home of a family who make the spicy snack.
 There’s the opportunity to see how they’re produced and try for yourself, although as fresh animal products are being used, it’s not an experience for everyone.

-If you’d rather simply snack on a sausage, or try one of the region’s other local delicacies, Loikaw has a nightly street food market along the banks for the Pilu River River each night.
+If you’d rather simply snack on a sausage, or try one of the region’s other local delicacies, Loikaw has a nightly street food market along the banks of the Pilu River each night.
 Myae oh myi shae is a popular dish made from tofu, noodles and seasonal vegetables.

 Start with a visit to the Kayah State Cultural Museum in central Loikaw, which introduces each community and displays examples of their traditional dress.
 We encourage you to take the time to watch the video — you may have to ask a museum assistant to play it for you.
 It’s narrated by Pascal Khoo Thwe, the author of From the Land of Green Ghosts.